aquasecurity/trivy-operator/CONTRIBUTING.md

 `./hack/update-codegen.sh` script and checks whether anything changed, and then it terminates with a nonzero return code if any of the generated files is not up-to-date.
 We're running it as a step in the CI workflow.

-## Test Starboard Operator
+## Test Trivy Operator

-You can deploy the operator in the `starboard-system` namespace and configure it to watch the `default` namespace.
+You can deploy the operator in the `trivy-system` namespace and configure it to watch the `default` namespace.
 In OLM terms such install mode is called *SingleNamespace*.
 The *SingleNamespace* mode is good to get started with a basic development workflow.
 For other install modes see [Operator Multitenancy with OperatorGroups][olm-operator-groups].